ictd-wiki/www-ARCHIVED-230413/README.md

 ### Landing Page

 Just edit the files in the `landing` directory and push to GitHub.
+This part of the site is hosted on GitHub Pages, using Caddy as a reverse proxy.

 ### Wiki